 - an innovative mediation and decision-support service for the hospital to achieve early identification and resolution of disputes between clinicians, health professionals and families, in order to reduce the impact on all those concerned.

-- develop a conflict resolution policy for the hospital which takes specific account of the nature and escalation of disputes between clinicians, health professionals and families.
+- a conflict management framework for the hospital which takes specific account of the nature and escalation of disputes between clinicians, health professionals and families.

 Why is The Evelina Resolution project needed?